Lessons from a stinky composting loo

 Emails started going back and forth to the supplier.
 The bin was returned for modifications and came back with the centre column fixed but still not round.

 Matt spent the next 17 months scooping poo out of the bin and putting it into the worm farm from the bucket system from the shed.
-Thank goodness we had a way to process the waste or this would have been more of a nightmare than it was.
+Thank goodness we had a way to process the waste or this would have been even more of a nightmare than it was.

 During this time we discussed the issues with the original design company in Sweden and even considered importing a new model.
 Our talks with them highlighted a number of other deficiencies in the NZ design.
 The Swedish system has multiple drainage holes in the base of the inner bin to let the liquid drain out, and mats to assist with drainage and aeration of the waste.